Mitigating Overconfidence in Nonlinear Kalman Filters via Covariance Recalibration: Method

 Since IKF also uses (\ref{oldkf}) to update the state covariance matrix, it can also be considered as another framework for nonlinear KFs that is similar to the conventional framework.
-A natural question is: can we combine the new framework with the IKF to get a higher estimation accuracy?
-Unfortunately, the answer is no because a prerequisite for the new framework to give accurate covariance estimation is that the approximations made at the predicted states ($P_{y,k|k-1}, S_{k|k-1}$, and $P_{xy,k|k-1}$) are independent of the approximations made at the updated states ($P_{y,k|k}, S_{k|k}$, and $P_{xy,k|k}$).
+A natural question is: can we combine the covariance-recalibrated framework with the IKF to get a higher estimation accuracy?
+Unfortunately, the answer is no because a prerequisite for the covariance-recalibrated framework to give accurate covariance estimation is that the approximations made at the predicted states ($P_{z,k|k-1}, S_{k|k-1}$, and $P_{xz,k|k-1}$) are independent of the approximations made at the updated states ($P_{z,k|k}, S_{k|k}$, and $P_{xz,k|k}$).
 However, after IKF converges, these two sets of approximations become the same, which violates this prerequisite in Theorem \ref{theorem3}.
-For example, the IEKF algorithm shown in Algorithm \ref{IEKF} approximates the measurement function iteratively at $x_{i-1}$ (rows 9–13).
+For example, the IEKF algorithm in the supplementary material approximates the measurement function iteratively at $x_{i-1}$ (rows 9–13).
 When the algorithm converges, in the final iteration, we have $x_{i-1}\approx x_{i}=\hat{x}_{k|k}$, meaning that the approximation of the measurement functions in the final iteration will stay the same after the state update.
-In fact, to the best of our knowledge, IKF-related algorithms are the only existing types of nonlinear KFs that can not get large benefits from the proposed framework.
+In fact, to the best of our knowledge, IKF-related algorithms are the only existing types of nonlinear KFs that do not gain significant benefits from the proposed framework.
 Nevertheless, for any type of nonlinear KF that can be combined with IKF, its accuracy can be greatly improved when it is combined with our new framework instead.
-In this sense, we can still say that all existing types of nonlinear KFs can benefit from the proposed framework.
+In this sense, we can still say that almost all existing types of nonlinear KFs can benefit from the proposed framework.